 A closed head injury is when the brain has been damaged, but there are no outward signs of trauma, such as bleeding.
 It’s important to understand that a closed head injury is just as serious as an open head injury.
 For example, trauma to the brain could cause it to swell and exert pressure against the skull.
 Not treating a closed head injury immediately can result in permanent brain damage.

 The force exerted on the body during a car accident can be enough to slam the brain into the skull, causing the brain to tear, bleed, or swell.
 All of these brain injuries can cause permanent brain damage and affect a person’s ability to return to work or live independently.
-A brain injury lawyer can help you get a fair settlement.
+A brain injury lawyer from our law firm can help you get a fair settlement.

 Open Head Injury